agurgone/agurgone.github.io/_research/WP1.md

 ---

 Working paper.
-This work is a study of borrower-targeted macroprudential instruments in an agent-based-model of the housing and mortgage market.
+This work is a study of borrower-targeted macroprudential instruments in an agent-based model of the housing and mortgage market.

 [Download paper here](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3708904)